Current Memorial University of Newfoundland Students

 If grade 12 Chemistry was not completed in high school, then the following chemistry courses offered at Memorial University can be used to satisfy the chemistry admission requirement for Nursing: Chemistry 1010, 1011, 1031, 1050, 1051, 1200, 1800, 1810 or 1001.

-Admission averages are calculated by comparing the student's average from the last two semesters at Memorial University to the student's overall Memorial University of Newfoundland average.
+Admission averages are calculated by comparing the student's average from the last two semesters at Memorial University before applying to Nursing to the student's overall Memorial University of Newfoundland average.
 The higher average of the two is then used for admission into the Bachelor of Nursing (Collaborative) Program.

-To be competitive for admission: applicants should complete 8-10 courses in the last two semesters at Memorial University (Fall and Winter semesters) and obtain a 70% average and higher on those courses.
+To be competitive for admission: applicants should complete 8-10 courses in the last two semesters at Memorial University (Fall and Winter semesters) before applying to Nursing and obtain a 70% average and higher on those courses.

 The required courses for admission into the Fast-Track Option, if a degree is completed, are: